matter-labs/zksync-cli/docs/transaction-info.md

 ```

 ### Displaying raw JSON response
-If you prefer to see the raw JSON response from the zkSync node, use the `--raw` option:
+If you prefer to see the raw JSON response from the ZKsync node, use the `--raw` option:

 ```bash
 npx zksync-cli transaction info --raw